opencasestudies/ocs-bp-school-shooting-dashboard/README.md

 To cite this case study:

-Wright, Carrie, and Ontiveros, Michael and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
+Wright, Carrie and Ontiveros, Michael and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
 (2020). https://github.com/opencasestudies/ocs-youth-school-shootings-dashboard-case-study.
 Fifty Years of School Shootings in the United States (Version v1.0.0).

 ### Acknowledgements